xdanradu/rest-api-docs/README.md

 # rest-api-docs
-Generate rest api documentation asa static web page with aglio and api blueprint.
+Generate rest api documentation as a static web page with aglio and api blueprint.
 This is a simplified starting point example that includes file structuring required for complex api's.

 ## build doc using default theme